 1/2 teaspoon Herbes de Provence or dried thyme, or 1 teaspoon of fresh chopped thyme

 Preheat oven to 450°F. Make sure there is a rack in the top third of the oven.

 Place the zucchini and garlic in a bowl and toss with olive oil.

 Spread the zucchini out onto a foil or silicone-lined sheet pan, skin side down.
 Sprinkle with salt (1/4 to 1/2 a teaspoon).

-Roast the zucchini at 450°F for 8-15 minutes, or until it begins to brown.
+Roast the zucchini at 450°F for 8 to 15 minutes, or until it begins to brown.
 (Start checking at about 7 minutes and keep checking every few minutes.)

 Once the zucchini has started to brown at the edges, remove it from the oven and place the zucchini in a bowl.
 Gently mix in the herbs and salt and pepper to taste.